mrnischalsubedi/testProject/README.md

 The code calculates feature importance using the Decision Tree model to identify the most crucial symptoms for predicting health conditions.

-## Text-to-Speech (TTS) Output

-The code uses the pyttsx3 library to provide text-to-speech output for the diagnosis and health condition suggestions.

 ## Usage